Rivian EDV: Specifications

-The van will be built in three sizes, with nominal storage capacities of 500, 700, or 900 cuft.
-Each size will share the same stand-up interior height, but the smallest model will be narrower than the others.
-All of the vans will be built on the same platform—basic electrical and network architecture, ECUs, and battery-pack design—as the Rivian R1 models, and will use a basic single-motor e-axle drive unit.
-The van is to be produced exclusively for Amazon, and will be built with a steel chassis on a "low-feature-content" assembly line to keep costs down.
+The van is built in three sizes, with nominal storage capacities of 500, 700, or 900 cuft.
+Each size shares the same stand-up interior height, but the smallest -500 model is narrower than the others.
+All of the vans are built on the same platform—basic electrical and network architecture, ECUs, and battery-pack design—as the Rivian R1 models, and use a basic single-motor e-axle drive unit.
+The van is built with a steel chassis on a "low-feature-content" assembly line to keep costs down.
 The van is explicitly designed to allow Amazon to reduce costs and shrink its carbon footprint.